Dongles and MiFi

-Many mobile SIM deals these days allow something called 'tethering'.
+Many mobile SIM deals allow something called 'tethering'.
 This is where you create a personal wifi hotspot using your phone, allowing you or anyone else with the password to use its connection to the internet as if it were a router.

-If you are the sort of person – in business, a student perhaps – who travels everywhere with your laptop, answering emails and racking up the spreadsheet hours, mobile broadband in the form of either a 4G dongle or a MiFi device may be for you.
+If you are the sort of person – in business, or a student perhaps – who travels everywhere with your laptop, answering emails and racking up the spreadsheet hours, mobile broadband in the form of either a 4G dongle or a MiFi device may be for you.
 It can also be one of the only available solutions if you're somewhere where there's no other means of getting online.

-However, with so many mobile tethering plans out there, dongles and MiFi devices are in declining demand.
-Don't get us wrong, they serve a purpose; they're designed to do one thing only, and they do it better than your phone ever will.
-But you need to be someone who needs mobile broadband or a mobile hotspot a lot to justify it.
-A couple of times a month and it's going to be more cost-effective to tether.Compare mobile broadband deals
+However, with so many mobile tethering plans out there, dongles are declining in demand.
+Don't get us wrong, they serve a purpose, but you need to be someone who needs mobile broadband or a mobile hotspot a lot to justify purchasing one.
+If you only need connectivity a couple of times a month, it's going to be more cost-effective to tether, as long as your mobile provider permits it.Compare mobile broadband deals

 Confused about which type of mobile broadband to get?
 Let's make it simple.

 In essence, what is usually referred to as a 'dongle', a 'USB dongle', or a 'mobile broadband dongle' plugs into the USB port of your laptop or desktop computer, providing internet connectivity to that device and that device only.
-So…

-Get a dongle if you want your laptop to have access to the internet wherever you go, but you don't need to provide access either to anyone else, or to any other device.
+So, get a dongle if you want your laptop to have access to the internet wherever you go, but you don't need to provide access either to anyone else, or to any other device.

-Get a MiFi device if you want multiple devices and/or people to have access to the internet when you're out and about.
+So, get a MiFi device if you want multiple devices and/or people to have access to the internet when you're out and about.